Kempei Usui

 Kempei Usui (碓井 健平, born May 15, 1987) is a former Japanese footballer who last played as a goalkeeper for Okinawa SV.

 Career

-His father Hiroyuki was also a footballer, playing for the Japanese national team and the corporative version of Kashiwa Reysol between the 1970s and 1980s.
+His father Hiroyuki was also a footballer, playing for the Japan national team and the corporative version of Kashiwa Reysol between the 1970s and 1980s.

 After playing for Okinawa SV as the last of his career, he retired in December 2019.